 The Arts for Health programme lends itself to partnership by its very nature.
 The model reflects a sustainable approach to arts and health provision, demonstrating a proactive way to make best use of locally embedded resources and expertise.

-This effective partnership comprises West Cork Arts Centre, Cork County Council, Cork Education & Training Board and HSE.
+This effective partnership comprises Uillinn West Cork Arts Centre, HSE Cork Kerry Community Healthcare, Cork County Council, and Cork Education and Training Board.
 HSE is represented through Cork South Community Work Department, Nursing Directors of Community Hospitals and Day Care Centres, Community Services, West Cork and was initiated with the Health Promotion Department.